-Citation with stable link: Philip A. Harland, 'Celts / Galatians: Parthenios on wife abductions in the Galatian invasion (first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified March 16, 2023, http://philipharland.com/Blog/?p=12190.
+Citation with stable link: Philip A. Harland, 'Celts: Anyte and Parthenios on wife abductions in the Galatian invasion (third-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified November 3, 2023, https://philipharland.com/Blog/?p=12190.

-Ancient authors: Parthenios of Nikaia (in Bithynia), Sufferings of Love / Erōtika Pathēmata 8, “The Story of Herippe” (first century BCE), expressly drawing on Aristodemos of Nysa, Histories (perhaps second century BCE) (link).
+Ancient authors: Parthenios of Nikaia (in Bithynia), Sufferings of Love / Erōtika Pathēmata 8, “The Story of Herippe” (first century BCE), expressly drawing on Aristodemos of Nysa, Histories (perhaps second century BCE) (link); Anyte of Tegea or Mytilene on Lesbos (early third century BCE), Palatine Anthology 7.492 (link).

 The narrative combines both standard negative stereotypes regarding the supposed extreme violence of Celts or Galatians and a twist which spins a particular Celtic “barbarian” as in some sense trustworthy man-to-man, in a patriarchal sort of way.
 So on the one hand, the story gives the impression of the Celt welcoming Xanthos and appreciating Xanthos’ personality.
 In a sense, the Celt is pictured identifying with Xanthos, which takes an awful turn when the Celt sacrifices the previously kidnapped Herippe for her apparent betrayal of Xanthos.
 It feels a little bit like Parthenios (or Aristodemos) has consciously been playing on stereotypes and has been leading his audience on with the apparently friendly Celt in order to make the finale of human sacrifice even more shocking.
 Such novelistic or fictional tales told years later can be juxtaposed with contemporary perceptions of Galatians during the invasion itself (in the early third century), such as the story about Sotas at Priene (link).